duckdb/duckdb-web/docs/sql/data_types/timestamp.md

 ---
 layout: docu
 title: Timestamp Types
-blurb: A timestamp specifies a combination of a date (year, month, day) and a time (hour, minute, second, millisecond).
+blurb: A timestamp specifies a combination of a date (year, month, day) and a time (hour, minute, second, microsecond).
 ---

 Timestamps represent points in absolute time, usually called *instants*.